14 Toxic Plants for Chickens To Avoid

 10. Nightshades

 There are 70 varieties of nightshade plants, including tomatoes, peppers, eggplant, bittersweet and Jerusalem cherry, many of which can be harmful to your flock.
 Nightshades contain alkaloids, which cause appetite loss, increased salivation, weakened heart rate and trouble breathing.
-While it’s OK to throw your flock the occasional tomato, be weary of plants in this family.
+While it’s okay to throw your flock the occasional tomato, be weary of plants in this family.
 Raw potato peels, for example, should never be considered a chicken treat.
 You should also take particular care to keep your flock away from deadly nightshade, found across the U.S. and identified by their five-lobed white-and-purple flowers and green fruits or berries that turn yellow or black at maturity.
 Because nightshade plants often grow wild in pastures, orchards and along roadsides, removal can be a challenge.
 Prevent chickens from foraging near the plants.

 11. Oak Trees